-So, once the project scope has been mapped out, designing practical objectives becomes easy.
-This also makes it easy for the project manager to break the project into smaller parts.
+So, once the scope has been mapped out, designing practical objectives becomes easy.
+This also makes it easy for the project manager to break the assignment into smaller parts.

 How to Map a Project Scope

-There are several things to consider when mapping a project scope.
+There are several things to consider when mapping a scope.
 Let’s cover them.

 Understanding the Project and Its Objectives

-This first step involves understanding the project and defining its objectives.
+This first step involves understanding the work at hand and defining its objectives.
 If there are multiple goals involved in the project, you must include them in the objectives.
-This part of the project scope explains details about the activities that should occur and how you’ll achieve those goals.
+This part of the scope explains details about the activities that should occur and how you’ll achieve those goals.